benbria/node-promise-tools/README.md

 Adds a timeout to an existing Promise.

 Resolves to the same value as `promise` if `promise` resolves within `ms` milliseconds, otherwise the returned Promise will reject with the error "Timeout: Promise did not resolve within ${ms} milliseconds".
+The generated error will be an instance of `promiseTools.TimeoutError`.

 Note that the underlying `promise` will continue to run, as there is no way to "cancel" a Promise in JavaScript.